DecodedCo/data-leadership-dashboard/readme.md

 Repository for the JS Files for Data for Leaders.

-Code to add to index.html:
+Code to add to index.html in the document ready function:

         $( document ).ready(function() {